-- b) Number of Processing Unit cores in the cluster. - c) Peak number of double precision floating point calculations per cycle per core of the Processing Unit. - d) Further to clause 2.5(c), in the case of an Intel CPU with either the Sandybridge or Ivybridge chipset where the team chooses not to exploit the AVX feature; the team must explicitly declare and be able to demonstrate that they are NOT using the AVX feature in the CFD solve process.
-If the non-usage of the AVX feature is proven to the auditor, the Intel Sandybridge and Ivybridge chipset cores can be rated as 4 flop/cycle/core rather than as 8 flop/cycle/core. - e) Further to clause 2.5(c), in the case of a Processing Unit without a double precision floating point operating capability the number of natural precision operations per cycle per core will be used instead.
-As an example, a single precision only GPU core will count the number of single precision floating point operations per cycle. - f) Processor speed at which the Processing Unit is configured to run at 100% CPU load. - g) Any off load engines used within the cluster. - h) Maximum Teraflops (flop=double precision floating point operation) the system can use.
-This may exclude any AVX floating point operations if declared under 2.5(d) or include natural precision operations under 2.5(e). - 2.6 The calculation used for the declaration of the 8 week Aerodynamic Testing Period shall be carried out as below.
+- b) Number of Processing Unit cores in the computer/cluster. - c) Peak number of double precision floating point calculations per cycle per core of the Processing Unit.
+MFPPC referred to in paragraph 2.6. - d) Further to clause 2.5(c), in the case of an Intel CPU with either the Sandybridge or lyybridge chipset where the team chooses not to exploit the AVX feature; the team must explicitly declare and be able to demonstrate that they are NOT using the AVX feature in the CFD solve process.
+If the non-usage of the AVX feature is proven to the auditor, the Intel Sandybridge and lyybridge chipset cores can be rated as 4 flop/cycle/core rather than as 8 flop/cycle/core.
+A team wishing to make use of this exception in their reporting should include supporting information from their hardware and/or software suppliers with their declaration. - e) Further to clause 2.5(c), in the case of a Processing Unit without a double precision floating point operating capability the number of natural precision operations per cycle per core will be used instead.
+As an example, a single precision only GPU core will count the number of single precision floating point operations per cycle. - f) Processor speed at which the Processing Unit is configured to run at 100% CPU load.
+CCF referred to in paragraph 2.6. - g) Details of any off load engines used within the cluster as referred to in paragraph 2.6. - h) Maximum Teraflops (flop=double precision floating point operation) the system can use.
+This may exclude any AVX floating point operations if declared under 2.5(d) or include natural precision operations under 2.5(e).